-For over twenty years I’ve helped Heads of Marketing build countless marketing dashboards and analyses for their directors and boards.
+For over twenty years I’ve helped Heads of Marketing build countless dashboards and analyses of their marketing metrics for directors and boards.
 But I remember a less than successful attempt in my early career to produce a marketing report.

 Filled with excitement, I revealed my efforts, only to watch (with growing discomfort) the Director skim through my charts and stats – eyes glazing over at my detailed presentation.